simrit1/python-VM/README.md

 ### Driver Arguments

 - `get destination 'keys' key`: if the key `key` is currently being pressed down it sets the memory at `destination` to `$True` or `$False` accordingly
+- Mouse
+    - `get destination 'mouseX'`: returns the x location of the mouse
+    - `get destination 'mouseY'`: returns the y location of the mouse
+    - `get destination 'mousePressed'`: if the mouse is currently pressed it sets the memory at `destination` to `$True` or `$False` accordingly
 - Text
     - `get destination 'textX' text x size`: returns the x bound (the x location of the right side of the text) of a given text argument
     - `get destination 'textY' text y size`: returns the y bound (the y location of the bottom of the text) of a given text argument